 Norwich City have appointed Birmingham City boss Chris Hughton as their new manager, on a three-year contract.

-He led Birmingham to the Championship play-off semi-finals in 2011-12, where they
+He led Birmingham to the Championship play-off semi-finals in 2011-12, where they lost to Blackpool.

 "It's a good feeling, something I've been very excited about, it's been done very speedily which I'm absolutely delighted with," said Hughton.